Home » Gender services

 Unfortunately, the state of Louisiana does not currently offer a nonbinary gender marker option on our state-specific identification documents.

-There is less organ-specific maintenance for people who have a prostate, though if you have a family history of prostate cancer, it is worth considering if you would prefer to keep an “M” gender marker for coverage of prostate screening.
-Similarly, if you are a person planning to have an orchiectomy and wanting to change your gender marker with insurance to female, you may want to wait to update your gender marker until after your surgery.
+Most insurance companies maintain a binary understanding of gender.
+For billing purposes, the companies code certain types of care, such as reproductive care, according to the listed gender.
+For example, people who have ovaries and cervixes require routine medical screening and many insurance companies deny coverage for pap-smears, hysterectomies and cervical care for people who are listed as male in their system.
+Many people assigned female at birth opt to change their gender marker on most ID documents but keep an “F” with their insurance company to ensure coverage of organ-specific care.
+If you have a prostate and a family history of prostate cancer, it is worth considering if you would prefer to keep an “M” gender marker for coverage of prostate screening.
+Similarly, if you are a person planning to have an orchiectomy and wanting to change your gender marker to female with insurance company, you may want to wait to update your gender marker until after your surgery.

 Gender-Affirming Surgery FAQ